About Skuta Trail

 Skuta GPS Route and Trail Description

 Note: This GPS route shows the directions from the starting point to the top and back to the mountain shelter.
 From the mountain shelter back to the starting point there is 6.60 kilometers of hiking left.
-To return back to the starting point I used the same trail as for the ascend.
+To return back to the starting point I used the same trail as for the ascent.

 Reaching the starting point